mo-sangha/book/main.typ

   numbering: "1",
 )

-// TODO: Letterpress Text Bold?
+// This font is in the fonts/ folder.
+The Makefile supplies that path by default.
+// This is the closest freely-licensed font that mimics the style of the Way of Abiding.
-// #set text(font: "New Computer Modern")
+#set text(font: "EB Garamond")

 /////////////////////////////////////////////////////////////////////////////////
 // Cover Page